 Phife Dawg, 45.
 Lyricist whose witty wordplay was a linchpin of the groundbreaking hip-hop group A Tribe Called Quest.
 March 22.
 Complications from diabetes.

 Garry Shandling, 66.
 Actor and comedian who masterminded a brand of phony docudrama with "The Larry Sanders Show."
 March 24.

 Patty Duke, 69.
 As a teen, she won an Oscar for playing Helen Keller in "The Miracle Worker," then maintained a long career while battling personal demons.
 March 29.

 Merle Haggard, 79.
-Country giant who rose from poverty and prison to international fame through his songs about outlaws, underdogs and an abiding sense of national pride in such hits as "Okie From Muskogee" and "Sing Me Back Home."
+Country giant who rose from poverty and prison to international fame through his songs about outlaws and underdogs.
 April 6.

 Dwayne "Pearl" Washington, 52.
-Basketball player who went from New York City playground wonder to Big East star for Jim Boeheim at Syracuse.
+Basketball player who went from New York City playground wonder to Big East star at Syracuse.
 April 20.

 Prince, 57.
 One of the most inventive and influential musicians of modern times with hits including "Little Red Corvette," ''Let's Go Crazy" and "When Doves Cry."
 April 21.

 Tommy Kono, 85.
 He took up weightlifting in an internment camp for Japanese-Americans and went on to win two Olympic gold medals for the United States.
 May 1.